shtem/rukky/README.md

 # rukky
-A simple Programming Language I made for fun
+## A simple Functional Programming Language I made for fun